 Outdoor Nursery School welcomes children aged 2 1/2 to 4 1/2 years old.
 Our mission is to prepare our children to become independent, self-assured, and ready to meet the next challenge through play-based learning.
 We offer opportunities for children to experience the joy of life while they learn.

-In addition to being early childhood education certified, each of our teachers brings special qualities to the school and each feels our school in the woods is a special place to help children develop fundamental concepts basic to language, reading, mathematics, science, and social studies.
+In addition to being early childhood education certified, each of our teachers brings special flavors to the school and feels honored to teach at this special place where they help children develop fundamental concepts basic to language, reading, mathematics, science, and social studies.